 People who have a variation of sarcoidosis, called Lofgren’s syndrome, may have symptoms that include swollen lymph nodes, fever, agonizing, reddened nodules, and joint pain.
 Lofgren’s syndrome generally tends to clear up on its own within 1 to 2 years.

 More African-Americans than Caucasians have sarcoidosis in the United States.

-Many individuals with sarcoidosis have no symptoms at all.
+Many individuals with sarcoidosis have no symptoms of sarcoidosis at all.